 Now we are going to name the main advantages of m-commerce, with a few practical examples.

 Yes, many sites have mobile versions, though apps are generally 1.5 times faster when loading data and search results on mobile devices.
 Moreover, there is no need to pull data from a server and so customers can browse and purchase products faster.
 As mobile eCommerce apps offer the same functionality as desktop apps, people may purchase items directly within an app.

 M-commerce revenue has been rising at a 30-40% rate annually since 2014, and by the end of 2017 is expected to reach $150b total.
 The biggest retail app Amazon increased the number of customers from 43 million in 2015 to 67 million in 2016.
 The reason for such achievements is intuitive mobile browsing, which in turn drives sales up.

 The effect: positive customer experience, easy and repeat purchases, increased sales.

 Better Customer Experience

 Because it matters.
 People are well familiar with how smartphones and tablets work, so they already know how to navigate to desired products in a few clicks.
-In addition to purchases, customers can share their joy of bought goods with friends, or ask for advice from the community of shopaholics.
+In addition to purchases, customers can share their joy of buying goods with friends or ask for advice from the community of shopaholics.
 Smooth customer experience equals better conversion rates and revenue.

 To Reach These Goals, Your Online Shopping App Should Be: